bitranox/rst_include/README.rst

 .. |snyk| image:: https://img.shields.io/snyk/vulnerabilities/github/bitranox/rst_include
    :target: https://snyk.io/test/github/bitranox/rst_include

-since You can not include files into RST files on github and PyPi, You can replace those imports with this software.
+since You can not include files into RST files on github or PyPi, You can resolve such imports with this software.

-That means You can locally write Your RST documents (for instance with pycharm) and use there the .. include: option to include other RST Files or code snippets into Your Document.
+That means You can locally write Your RST documents (for instance with pycharm) and use there the *.. include:* option to include other RST Files or code snippets into Your Document.
 Afterwards You can run this software to create a monolithic README.rst that can be viewed on Github or Pypi

 You might also include Text/Code from Jupyter Notebooks (sorry, no pictures at the moment, but it is not very hard to do that)